JordyK8/lwass/README.md

 # lwass
 To start project clone into folder.

+* Make sure docker and docker-compose are installed on your device.
+More info: https://docs.docker.com/compose/install/

 Inside the cloned repository folder run ```docker-compose build```.

 If the following error occurs: